 How to instructions:

-- Depending on how much extract you will need, either use a medium pot or a large pot of water, and boil.
+- Depending on how much extract you will need, either use a medium pot or a large pot of water, and bring to boil.

 - Remove the pot from the burner and throw in nettle leaves or whole plants.

-- Allow to steam for about 10 to 15 minutes.
+- Allow the plans to steep for about 10 to 15 minutes.

-- Drain,and you will be left with just the liquid.
+- Drain with a colander and you will be left with just the liquid.
 What you are left with is a natural hair extract to be used after your shampoo.
+To cool it, put it in the refrigerator.

 This story was originally written for Insider’s Guide to Spas.